mjmlio/mjml-syntax/README.md

 # Installation

-The plugin is not yet on Package Control.
+The easiest way to install the MJML syntax plugin for Sublime Text is through Package Control.
+The plugin is available [here](https://packagecontrol.io/packages/MJML-syntax).

-You can still install it via cloning this repository in your packages folder.
+If you don't want to install it through Package Control, you can still clone this repository in your packages folder.
 To find this folder, open Sublime, Sublime Text -> Preferences -> Browse Packages..., and voila!